codacy/docs/docs/codacy-api/api-tokens.md

 ## Generating and revoking account API tokens {: id="account-api-tokens"}

-To generate an account API token:
+You can create new account API tokens programmatically using the Codacy API endpoint [createUserApiToken](https://api.codacy.com/api/api-docs#createuserapitoken){: target="_blank"} or using the Codacy UI:

 1. Open your account, tab **Access management**.